 All potential MSW & C&I waste management sites will be tested against a set of site assessment criteria.
 Potential sites will include those within Bradford's Green Belt to ensure an objective site assessment process is undertaken.
-Preference will be given to the selection of sites outside of the Green Belt for waste management facilities unless it is demonstrated that there are in-sufficient, suitable, accessible and deliverable previously developed sites to accommodate Bradford's future waste arisings.
-Sites will be initially assessed against the following criteria:
+Preference will be given to the selection of sites outside of the Green Belt for waste management facilities unless it is demonstrated that there are in-sufficient suitable, deliverable and sustainable sites to accommodate Bradford's future waste arisings.

+Sites will be initially assessed against the following pass/fail criteria: